Jay Duplass: Acting

 In 2014, he starred as Josh Pfefferman in the Amazon Prime Original Comedy-Drama Series Transparent, alongside Jeffrey Tambor, Gaby Hoffmann, Amy Landecker and Judith Light.
 The series was met with widespread critical acclaim, earning 11 Primetime Emmy nominations, including nominations for Best Comedy Series and Best Actor in a Comedy Series for Jeffrey Tambor.
 In the second season of the show, Duplass's role became more prominent, and he was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.

 Prior to Transparent, Duplass had never acted in a featured part.
 He was talking with director Joey Soloway at a dinner party about the difficulty they were having finding an actor to play what would end up being Duplass's role.
 After suggesting many actors for the part to Soloway, Soloway turned to Duplass and told him that he should play the part.

-Favorite films

-In 2012, Duplass participated in the Sight & Sound film polls of that year.
-Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.